Erpobdella octoculata: Description

-This tube- shaped species ranges from 3– 7 cm long.
+This tube-shaped species ranges from 3–7 cm long.
 Like all leeches, E. octoculata has 32 fixed segments.
-Segments 1-4 contain the head, along with the brain, and oral sucker.
-The mid- body is composed of segments 5- 25 where bodily organs are.
-The tail sucker is housed in segments 26-32.
+Segments 1–4 contain the head, along with the brain, and oral sucker.
+The mid-body is composed of segments 5–25 where bodily organs are.
+The tail sucker is housed in segments 26–32.

-The body color of E. octoculata ranges from yellow green to a reddish brown.
+The body color of E. octoculata ranges from yellow-green to a reddish-brown.
 This color depends on the amount of non-pigmented spots surrounding the sensory buds.
-Individuals with a higher percentage of non-pigmented spots on its dorsum appear yellow green.
-Those with a higher percentage of pigment appear a reddish brown.
-Body color also corresponded to different substrates at the bottoms of aqueous habitats such as stones (lightly colored) or plants (darker color).
+Individuals with a higher percentage of non-pigmented spots on their dorsum appear yellow-green.
+Those with a higher percentage of pigment appear a reddish-brown.
+Body color also corresponds to different substrates at the bottoms of aqueous habitats such as stones (lighter color) or plants (darker color).

 Erpobdella octoculata has 4 pairs of black eyes.
 The two pairs of labial eyes can occur on segments 2 or 3.
 The two buccal pairs of eyes are situated on segment 4.
 The buccal eyes are smaller, only containing three layers of photoreceptor cells, while the labial eyes have six layers.

-Habitat and Distribution
+Habitat and distribution

 E. octoculata is one of the most common freshwater leeches in Europe with documentation in over 20 countries.
 This species has been shown to be more abundant in fast moving streams and rivers with rocky bottoms than other leech species.
 E. octoculata prefers acidic bodies of water with low nutrient content.
 This species was also found to be abundant in polluted streams in Poland.

-Use as Bioindicators
+Use as bioindicators

 This species of leech can be used as a bioindicator due to its ability to survive in polluted waters.
 Levels of contamination can also be determined by the amount of pollutants in the tissues of E. octoculata, which was shown in a study by Macova et. al.

-Biology and Behavior
+Biology and behavior

 Feeding

 Erpobdella octoculata is a predator and exhibits scavenging behavior.
 It feeds primarily on chironomid larvae and oligochaetes.
 Due to the lack of jaws or a proboscis, this species uses a pharynx to swallow its prey whole.
 In a laboratory study, it was found that E. octoculata will suck in pieces of dead or wounded animals including vertebrates such as fish.
 In addition, when wounded chironomid larva is present, this species will uses its oral sucker to retrieve blood.
 Newly hatched leeches feed on insect larvae and suck the blood from injured Chironomus larvae.
 E. octoculata primarily hunts at night.